EDIBLE GARDEN PROJECTS:

 Hubers at Dempsey Hill

 A great client who understands what it's all about: tasty, fresh and local.
-Here at Hubers, we used the wood from the old decking onsite that was headed for the dumpster to make recycled wooden planters at their new location in Dempsey Hill.
+At Hubers, we used the wood from the old decking onsite that was headed for the dumpster to make recycled wooden planters at their new location in Dempsey Hill.
 In these planters, we grow herbs like basil, mint, dog fennel, rosemary, thyme and pandan.
 Stop by the planters and take in the scent of fresh herbs the next time you come by for your gourmet grocery needs.

 Nestled in the heart of Sentosa Island, the fruit and herb garden at Capella Singapore brings nature and nurture together in perfect harmony.
 Plants in the garden have been specially selected to complement the pristine forested surroundings of the luxury resort, enticing the exotic creatures of the island to stay and play for a spell in the garden, while providing Capella’s chefs with exquisite, fresh harvests to delight and tantalise diners.